fluencelabs/spectrum/examples/talos/README.md

 ## Terraform state

-terraform saves state of resources it manages to a state.
+terraform saves the state of resources it manages to a state.
 By default state is local.
 It is highly recommended to configure remote [terraform state](https://developer.hashicorp.com/terraform/language/backend/s3).